 Step 2: Building Tokenizer:

-In this exercise, I use maximum 20,000 words for the text process.
+In this exercise, I use a maximum of 20,000 words for the text process.

 Step 3: Building ngram matrix: